-There are many implications that come along with a divorce: strain on both the couple and children (if any are involved), effects on mental health, uncertainty about the next step forward, and possible financial hardships.
-There’s no denying it: things are complicated.
+Divorce is a tough life event that many people face.
+There are many implications that come along with it, including strain on both the couple and children (if any are involved), effects on mental health, uncertainty about the next step forward, and possible financial hardships.

 Keeping the Home